What Is Structural Editing?

 Subject – is the subject of the book clear and well focused, or does the manuscript go off on unnecessary tangents?

 Level & Tone – is the writing at the right level of complexity and with an appropriate amount of detail for the target audience?
-For example an academic book about Shakespeare might spend several hundred pages exploring one aspect of his writing, while a general book for children would be much shorter, written in far simpler English and would probably concentrate on the most famous plays and key moments in Shakespeare’s life.
+For example an academic book about Shakespeare might spend several hundred pages exploring one aspect of his writing, while a general book for children would be much shorter, written in far more simple English and would probably concentrate on the most famous plays and key moments in Shakespeare’s life.

 Content & Development – is the material developed appropriately for the audience in mind?
 Is it clear and well argued, with accurate research and (if required) references?
 Is there too little or too much emphasis on particular parts of the material?
 Has the most relevant material been included, and is the content easy to follow, or is additional content, perhaps background or contextual material, required to make the everything understandable?